C++

 Map

 Get the Nth-level map value.
+Returns nullptr if the key is not found.
 Be aware that only applies to each level message’s first map field.

 OrderedMap